 UK copies of 'YOUR turn' available HERE

-To save the mega cost and time of international shipping from the USA, Seth sent us a few cases of books to distribute from the UK, which are now sold out.
-We've now hooked him up with a boutique UK book publisher/reseller so if you'd like one, click here.
+To save the mega cost and time of international shipping from the USA, Seth sent us a few cases of books to distribute from the UK, which we are selling.